myofficework000/PlaywithRxKotlin/README.md

 Learning RxKotlin for Android by example
 ==============

-This is a rewrite of [RxJava-Android-Samples by Kaushik Gopal](https://github.com/kaushikgopal/RxJava-Android-Samples) in Kotlin

-Just like Kaushik, RxJava samples.
-This repository is filled with useful real-world examples of using RxJava with Android.
-[It's usually in a constant state of "Work in Progress" (WIP)](http://nerds.weddingpartyapp.com/tech/2014/09/15/learning-rxjava-with-android-by-example/).

-Kaushik also gave a talk at the San Francisco Android User Group about warming up to RxJava.
-Here is a link to the [video and slides](https://newcircle.com/s/post/1744/2015/06/29/learning-rxjava-for-android-by-example).

-# Why a new repository and not a fork

-I wanted to have the freedom to Kotlin-ize the examples.
-I also wanted to replace ButterKnife and xml layouts with Anko.
-Lastly it was a good opportunity to get to know the RxJava examples in more detail and also learn both Kotlin and Anko
+Lastly it was a good opportunity to get to know the RxJava examples in more detail and also learn both Kotlin.

-I will try and keep in sync with the examples in the [Java repo](https://github.com/kaushikgopal/RxJava-Android-Samples)

 ## Examples: